whole-tale/wt-design-docs/development/testing/Usability_Test_Results.rst

 4. What was clear/unclear about the process?

-  It may be confusing for a user dealing/using dois, reference URIs, data ids, etc
+  It may be confusing for a user dealing/using dois, reference URIs, data ids, etc.

+  There was a lack of indication of where the data was being put in the dashboard.

 Task 5: Importing Data from Globus
 ----------------------------------